PedroZappa/42_push_swap/README.md

 ___
 # Implementation 📜

-The sorting algorithm used in this implementation is a variation of the `QuickSort Algorithm` adapted to sort stacks.
+The sorting algorithm used in this implementation is a variation of the `QuickSort Algorithm` adapted to sort stacks using only the aforementioned operations.

 > Before we get into the nitty and gritty details of the algorithm, let's take a look at how the program handles input arguments and sets up the stacks.
 ___